 Marmot Hanging Out on the Trail

-Pinnacle Saddle should be a 100 Classic Hike of Washington.
+The classic Pinnacle Saddle should be a 100 Classic Hike of Washington.
 The short and spicy trail offers spectacular views in the park with little time commitment.
-I love that the trail was easy to navigate and that the main focus of the trail wasn’t actually on Mount Rainier(even though she is oh so pretty!).
+I love that the trail was easy to navigate and that the main focus of the trail wasn’t actually on Mount Rainier(even though she is oh-so-pretty!).
 The trail was starting to get busier as we were hiking down with people of all ages.
-Mount Rainier National Park has plenty of accessible trails for people of all ages, definitely add this to your list.
+Mount Rainier National Park has plenty of accessible trails for people of all ages.
+Definitely add this to your list.

 Views along the the Pinnacle Saddle Trail